0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-api/agent/apis.md

 The agent endpoint acts as a port to  communicate messages between the mobile app and the server.
 The user, using agent endpoint, can access functionality through his/her mobile app.

-The core feature of  message-based communication initiation in messaging specification is the process of lookup the two main properties of each identity:
+The core feature of  message-based communication initiation in messaging specification is the process of looking up the two main properties of each identity:

 1. An endpoint (web, email, etc) where messages can be delivered to a specific identity.